-Validity of certificate:
+Validity of certificate

-- Masters and any person in charge of Medical Care on a UK flag vessel will be required to undertake refresher training in Proficiency in Medical Care every 5 years.
+- Masters and any person in charge of medical care on a UK flag vessel will be required to undertake refresher training in Proficiency in Medical Care every 5 years.

-- Anyone holding a Ship’s Captain’s Medical certificate or a Medicare Certificate that is more than 5 years old would need to update their knowledge by either taking a full Medicare course or a refresher course.
+- Anyone holding a Ship’s Captain’s Medical Certificate or a Medicare Certificate that is more than 5 years old would need to update their knowledge by taking either a full Medicare course or a refresher course.

-If you are unsure as to the validity of your certificate please contact the MCA on 02380 329231 or email email@example.com
+- Anyone applying for their Certificate of Competence will need to attend a refresher course.
+If you are unsure as to the validity of your certificate, please contact the Maritime and Coastguard Agency by calling 02380 329231 or emailing email@example.com

-Attention is drawn to the fact that parts of the course are of a physical nature.
+Parts of the course are of a physical nature.
 You will be required to complete a medical declaration when you attend your course.

 Before embarking on this course you must be 16 years old and have received approved training in Medical First Aid.